Short-Term Rental Permits 3-5 Bedrooms- Type B Permits

 You can apply for a conditional use review by email or by mail.

-Learn more about short-term rental permit requirements
+Learn more about Type B accessory short-term rental conditional use requirements

 Apply for a Conditional Use Review

 Before you apply, review the Type B Accessory Short-Term (ASTR) Rental Zoning Code Information Guide.
-These short-term rentals go through a discretionary Type II or Type III Conditional Use land use review.
+These accessory short-term rentals go through a discretionary Type II or Type III Conditional Use land use review.

 For more information about applying, please review the Conditional Use Reviews webpage.
 You may also contact Planning and Zoning to discuss the Land Use Conditional Use review process.
-Review application fees for a Type II or Type III Conditional Use review

-We review your application for compliance with the use-related regulations and standards of 33.207.050.
+We review your application for compliance with the use-related regulations and standards of Portland City Code 33.207.050.
 We can use your Oregon Driver’s License or Oregon Identification Card to verify occupancy.

-Your permit is final when we approve the land use review and the decision is recorded with the Multnomah County Recorder.
-You don't have to complete any other application form or complete any other neighborhood notification.
 The accepted form of identification is not allowed to include a separate mailing address unless it is a P.O.
 Box or PMB address.

+Your accessory short-term rental is allowed when we approve the land use review, the decision is recorded with the county recorder, and all necessary Conditions of Approval have been met.
+You don't have to complete any other application form or complete any other neighborhood notification.

-Required Transportation analysis for Type B permits
+Required transportation analysis for Type B conditional use reviews

-You must complete the Required Transportation Analysis for (Type B) ASTRs and submit with your permit application.
+You must complete the Required Transportation Analysis for (Type B) ASTRs and submit it with your permit application.

 Get ready for rental inspections